-As someone with Italian heritage, I take things like espresso very seriously.
-But…one thing my Italian grandmother, Bobo, taught me is that it’s important to have fun and not take yourself too seriously.
-This pumpkin shaken espresso recipe is a seriously good espresso-based beverage, but it’s also very fun.
+Growing up with a live-in Italian grandmother means you learn to take certain parts of Italian culture, like espresso, very seriously.
+But…one thing my grandmother, Bobo, taught me is that it’s important to have fun and not take yourself too seriously.
+This pumpkin coffee drink is a seriously good espresso-based beverage, but it’s also very fun.
 The best of both worlds! 😉

 This recipe is inspired by my iced double shot shaken espresso recipe and my pumpkin simple syrup recipe.
 When you add the two recipes together, you get a fun, festive, caffeine-packed beverage that’s perfect for getting into the spirit of the fall season!